Cold weather always makes me think about joint health since flare-ups are especially common during cold, damp days.

 Glucosamine Combats Age-Related Joint Issues*

 As we age, our bodies gradually produce less Glucosamine, which can lead to a breakdown of cartilage and joints.
-However, supplementing with Glucosamine can replenish the body’s reserve of glucosamine and support long-term joint health.
-As a result, Glucosamine can be beneficial for those suffering from degenerative joint conditions.
+However, supplementing with Glucosamine can replenish the body’s reserve of glucosamine and support long-term joint health.* As a result, Glucosamine can be beneficial for those suffering from age-related joint conditions.*

 Glucosamine is the starting point for synthesis of glycosaminoglycans – or GAGs, which are the core of tissues like collagen and the bone matrix.
 Glucosamine supports joint health by acting as a building block for connective tissue, cushioning joints and maintaining normal thickness of the fluids that sit between and cushion the joints.*